doars/doars/CONTRIBUTING.md

 When making changes make sure you do everything listed below.

-- Follow styling.
+- Follow style guide.
 - Write documentation.
 - Sign off commits.

-### Follow styling
+### Follow style-guide

-There is no specific styling guide to use.
+There is no specific style guide to use.
 There are however two which can automatically be enforced by [EditorConfig](https://editorconfig.org) and [ESLint](https://eslint.org) using the `.editorconfig` and `.eslintrc.js` file respectively.
 Therefore you are recommend to install a plugin to automate this process.
 See [EditorConfig's download section](https://editorconfig.org/#download) for a list of editor extensions.
 Depending on your preferences you can enable the format / lint on save option in several editors as well.

 ### Write documentation